memeancholy/4232FinalProject/README.md

 # 4232FinalProject
 Final project for my ITCS 4232 class.
+Assets not owned by me are the asphalt textures, the gun noises, and any standard Unity assets.

 Known Issues/Quirks: